willhansen/RoyaltyOffRevenueLicense/README.md

 - Each contributor to a project should be able to LOWER their own previously added royalty if they want to.
 - Each contributor to a project should be able to RAISE their own previously added royalty if they want to, though users will still be able to use the lower price from previously released versions

-TL;DR: Like a hypothetical ALGPL, but you have to pay a percentage of your revenue to use or sell licensed software.
+TL;DR: Like the LGPL, but with the added condition that you have to pay a percentage of your revenue to use or sell licensed software.

 ---